pajod/gunicorn/docs/source/faq.rst

 What types of workers are there?
 --------------------------------

-Check out the configuration docs for worker_class_.
+Check out the configuration docs for :ref:`worker-class`.

 How can I figure out the best number of worker processes?
 ---------------------------------------------------------

-Here is our recommendation for tuning the `number of workers`_.
+Here is our recommendation for tuning the :ref:`number of workers <how-many-workers>`.

 How can I change the number of workers dynamically?
 ---------------------------------------------------